A New Probe of Gaussianity and Isotropy applied to the CMB Maps: The non-inpainted 2018 maps

 We give in Figure~\ref{fig:acd.rotdineran} the AC discrepancy map for the model field in Figure~\ref{fig:dineed_instance1}.
 This is to be compared with Figure~\ref{fig:acd_UIsevem2018} for the case of \texttt{SEVEM} 2018.
 We think it fair to claim that the model reproduces to a reasonable extent the principal feature of the \texttt{SEVEM} AC discrepancy, namely the strong band centred on the great circle through the poles and the galactic centre.
 Note that the scales in the two colour maps are the same.
 The maximum value of the model AC discrepancy in Figure~\ref{fig:acd.rotdineran} is $9.55$, compared to the maximum AC discrepancy $9.37$ of \texttt{SEVEM} 2018 in Figure~\ref{fig:acd_UIsevem2018}.

 In a more detailed comparison of non-inpainted \texttt{SEVEM} 2018 and the model, we examined the autocorrelations on the great circle through the galactic centre and the poles.
-There turned out to be strikingly good agreement with the oscillatory behaviour predicted by \eqref{eq:akdineed}.
+There turned out to be a strikingly good agreement with the oscillatory behaviour predicted by \eqref{eq:akdineed}.
 (The prediction is admittedly for an isotropic needlet, but is empirically present also for our directional needlet.)

 As an example of the oscillatory behaviour, in Figure~\ref{fig:sev_al0} we show the observed scaled autocorrelations for non-inpainted \texttt{SEVEM} 2018 at the North Pole.
 For comparison, we show in Figure~\ref{fig:autocorr_rotdineran_np} the scaled autocorrelation at $\bp = \bn$, the {North Pole}, which exhibits the same oscillation.
-In more details, for the case $\bp = \bn$ in Figure~\ref{fig:autocorr_rotdineran_np}, for which $\lambda = \pi/2$, the autocorrelations for odd lags $k$ vanish, except for the expected small perturbations.
+In more detail, for the case $\bp = \bn$ in Figure~\ref{fig:autocorr_rotdineran_np}, for which $\lambda = \pi/2$, the autocorrelations for odd lags $k$ vanish, except for the expected small perturbations.
 And for even $k$ the values alternate, exactly as expected for the function $\cos(k\pi/2)$.
 For small lags $k$ one observes almost the same dependence on $k$ in the case of \texttt{SEVEM} in Figure~\ref{fig:sev_al0}.
 The agreement is not as good for the amplitudes of the oscillations, but is perhaps fair, given the simplicity of the model.

 Similarly, the non-inpainted \texttt{SEVEM} 2018 autocorrelations showed the oscillatory behaviour everywhere on the great circle through the galactic centre and the poles.
 Finally, given that the model has a pronounced needlet-like structure at the galactic centre, it is natural to ask if a similar structure is present in the \texttt{SEVEM} 2018 temperature field.
 The answer is apparently yes: the maximum value of the \texttt{SEVEM} 2018 temperature field has the enormous value of $18161.53$ ({$\mu\mbox{K}$}), occurring close to the galactic centre, at $(l,b)=(0.51,-0.04)$.